Massive Hwy. 53 project withdrawn

 A request has been withdrawn for a massive project off Hwy.
 53 with a mix of multi-family, commercial and warehouse space.

 Braselton Planning Director Kevin Keller said Stolz Partners, LLC’s request has been withdrawn.
-(The request had been set for a hearing at the Braselton Planning Commission’s meeting next week.)
+(The request had been set for a hearing at the Braselton Planning Commission’s meeting Oct.
+28.)

 (0) comments